search

 Q. What were you interested in when you were in junior high and high school?

-A. Track and field, the earth
+A. Track and field, our planet

 Q. What books or textbooks would you recommend to students?